 4-5 cloves of garlic, minced

-3 sprigs of fresh rosemary, minced
+3 sprigs of fresh rosemary, about 1 tablespoon, minced

-Pancetta, chopped (Trader Joe’s has just what you need!)
+1 cup of pancetta, chopped (Trader Joe’s has just what you need!)

 2 cans canella beans, rinsed

-2 veggie stock 32 oz ea.
+2 veggie stock, 32 oz ea.

 Salt and pepper

 - Add garlic and sauté for 2 minutes until very aromatic.